WATCH & VOTE: Super Rugby try of the week

 By Sky Sports Rugby Union

-Super Rugby is back!
-After another action-packed weekend of the best southern hemisphere club rugby can offer, we want you to pick your try of the week!
+After another action-packed weekend of the best southern hemisphere club rugby can offer, we want you to pick your Super Rugby try of the week!

 From across New Zealand, Australia, South Africa, Argentina and Japan, we are treated to spectacular tries every year, live on Sky Sports, and this weekend was no different.

-We have picked out five stunning efforts from the first week of this year's Super Rugby for you to enjoy and crown the best.
+We have picked out five stunning efforts from the latest week of this year's Super Rugby for you to enjoy and crown the best.